-money and wallets are used to circumvent these government restrictions renders their use for such purposes illegal. so
+In Ethiopia, the government has imposed strict limitations on accessing US dollars as part of their efforts to manage the devaluation of the Ethiopian birr.
+The fact that mobile money and wallets are used to circumvent these government restrictions renders their use for such purposes illegal.50

-Unlike mobile money platforms in Somalia and Somaliland that support both shillings and US dollar currencies, and facilitate currency exchange, in Ethiopia, mobile money platforms only support Ethiopian birr.
+Unlike mobile money platforms in Somalia and Somaliand that support both shillings and US dollar currencies, and facilitate currency exchange, in Ethiopia, mobile money platforms only support Ethiopian birr.
 Social ties and transborder mobile accounts, however, enable these platforms to be indirectly utilized for transborder transactions, including currency exchange.